Cooking Gorgeous

 Pour the lukewarm water, yeast, and half of the flour into a large bowl.
 Mix everything together, cover the bowl, and leave it to rest in a warm place for 30 minutes.

-The flour mixture rested for 30 minutes.
+The flour and yeast mixture after resting for 30 minutes.

 Add the yogurt to the bowl, then add the remaining flour, salt, and baking powder.
 Mix with your hands until a soft and sticky dough forms.
-The dough should not be dry or stiff, so don’t add too much extra flour.
-A slightly sticky dough gives you softer naan once cooked.

 Add 2 teaspoons of melted ghee or butter and rub it over the dough.
 Gently squeeze the dough a few times, then cover the bowl with cling film or a clean, damp kitchen cloth.
 Leave it to rise for another 15 minutes.

 Add the remaining teaspoon of ghee or melted butter to the dough and spread it over the surface.
 Turn the dough out onto a work surface and knead it for about 30 seconds.
-Return it to the bowl, cover it again, and leave it to rise for another 15 minutes.
-The dough should look smoother and feel easier to handle.

-Prepare the Filling
+Make the Filling

 If the sultanas are very dry, you can soak them in a little warm water for a few minutes, then drain them well before mixing.
 This makes the filling softer and stops it from feeling too dry inside the naan.